PawelLipski/git-machete-blog/blog.md

 Also, your PRs for `adjust-reads-prec` and `change-table` received a couple of further comments which you then fixed on separate commits, thus throwing `block-cancel-order` and `drop-location-type`, respectively, out of sync with their upstream branches.

-Let's see how the state of the repo looks in a graphical tool like `gitk`:
+Let's see how the state of the repo looks now:

 ![gitk](gitk-1.png)